Skip to main content

 Cons: You own the uptime; requires manual backup config.

-Cons: Vendor tie-in for Auth/Realtime features.
+Cons: Vendor lock-in for Auth/Realtime features.

 3. Architecture Diagrams